wagenbach/PyReach-Revision/docs/README_legacy_mode.md

 ## Overview

 Legacy Mode transforms the MUSH to operate using Chronicles/World of Darkness 1st Edition mechanics instead of the default 2nd Edition framework.
 This is a global setting that affects all characters and systems.
+Use with caution. :) Also it's kind of not so complete.
+You might need to add in your own merits and powers, as I was mostly focused on getting 2nd edition up and running and less focused on backwards compatibility.
+That said, 1st edition is super popular and I figured it'd be fine to add it in.
+I wouldn't say this is actively supported, as it's intended to be kind of vestigial to the system that I intended PyReach to emulate.

 ## Activation